mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 ## Limits

 * Similar to our event limit for workspaces, data plans support up to 1,000 data points.
+* You can upload data plan JSON files smaller than 10 MB.
 * Managing plans with more than 400 data points in the UI becomes unwieldy.
 Manage plans outside of the UI for larger plans.
 For more information, see the [Data Planning API guide](/developers/dataplanning-api).
 * You can block data only for unplanned violations: events and attributes with names that diverge from the schema defined in a data plan.